ServiceNow/context-is-key-forecasting/README.md

 # Context is Key: A Benchmark for Forecasting with Essential Textual Information

-This codebase supports the following paper:
+This repository hosts the benchmark visualization website at **https://context-is-key-forecasting.github.io/** supporting the following paper:

 **Context is Key: A Benchmark for Forecasting with Essential Textual Information**.

 Preprint (2024).
-_Andrew Robert Williams, Arjun Ashok, Étienne Marcotte, Valentina Zantedeschi, Jithendaraa Subramanian, Roland Riachi, James Requeima, Alexandre Lacoste, Irina Rish, Nicolas Chapados, Alexandre Drouin_.
+_Andrew Robert Williams*, Arjun Ashok*, Étienne Marcotte, Valentina Zantedeschi, Jithendaraa Subramanian, Roland Riachi, James Requeima, Alexandre Lacoste, Irina Rish, Nicolas Chapados, Alexandre Drouin_.

 > Forecasting is a critical task in decision making across various domains.
 While numerical data provides a foundation, it often lacks crucial context necessary for accurate predictions.
 Human forecasters frequently rely on additional information, such as background knowledge or constraints, which can be efficiently communicated through natural language.
 However, the ability of existing forecasting models to effectively integrate this textual information remains an open question.